Stuart Fairchild Player Props: Reds vs. Pirates

-The Cincinnati Reds, including Stuart Fairchild (.280 slugging percentage in past 10 games, including zero home run), battle starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Friday at 7:05 PM ET.
+The Cincinnati Reds, including Stuart Fairchild (.276 slugging percentage in past 10 games, including no homers), battle starting pitcher Andre Jackson and the Pittsburgh Pirates at PNC Park, Saturday at 7:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Marlins.
+In his previous game he had a one-hit performance (1-for-4) against the Pirates.

 Stuart Fairchild Game Info & Props vs. the Pirates